 Unlike the Occupations Code or the TAC, the Property Code is not focused on real estate license holders or the requirement of a broker’s license.
 The Property Code applies to everyone, licensed or not.

 So even if one could argue that the Occupations Code and the Administrative Code do not apply because one is not a license holder, the Property Code makes it clear that a seller/assignor must still make the required disclosure.
-Looked at another way: wholesaling without the disclosure gets an investor in double-trouble, both for a violation of the Property Code and for brokering real estate without a license.
-Note also that the license requirement of Occupations Code sec.1101.002.(A) refers to “dealing” in contracts (selling or buying), while Property Code sec.
-5.086 appears to only apply to persons selling a contract interest.
+Looked at another way: wholesaling without the disclosure gets an investor in double trouble, both for a violation of the Property Code and for brokering real estate without a license.
+Note also that the license requirement of Occupations Code Section 1101.002.(A) refers to “dealing” in contracts (selling or buying), while Property Code Section 5.086 appears to only apply to persons selling a contract interest.
 So does an investor/buyer of a contract need to worry about whether or not the disclosure is present in the document assigning the contract?
-The prudent and safer answer is yes.
+The prudent answer is yes.